homma/krc/README.md

 ## Plan

 ### Short Term
-- make it looks like a plain C software
+make it looks like a plain C software.

 - remove BCPL dependency completely
 - CAPITAL LETTER to small letter
 - rename listpack to listlib